raheekhandigitalai/Parallel-Appium-Scripts-Execution-using-Jenkins/README.md

 ------

 Keep in mind that the Stages does not have to be built out like this, or even with this Logic.
 For this particular scenario this is what I want to happen.
 Feel free to explore and experiment with that works best for you.

+To get the Full Script Example, see Pipeline_Groovy_Script.txt